enzomanuelmangano/eslint-plugin-refined/README.md

 ### prefer-hairline-width

-Suggests using `StyleSheet.hairlineWidth` for border widths less than 1 to ensure consistent thin borders across devices.
+Suggests using `StyleSheet.hairlineWidth` for border widths less than or equal to a configurable threshold (default: 0.3) to ensure consistent thin borders across devices.

+#### Options

+- `threshold` (number, default: 0.3): The maximum border width value that should trigger this rule.
+Values must be between 0 and 1.

 #### Examples